-- Information/referral

-- Training and presentations on grief and bereavement

-- A Healing Garden at the Center

-- Annual holiday Remembrance Service
+- Information/referral - Panels and presentations on grief and bereavement - Healing activities and grief topics available on a seasonal basis at the Center - Annual Holiday Remembrance Service

-- Second Stage Mondays, a monthly series exploring healing activities and grief topics

 Our mission is to offer hope after the death of a loved one by providing support networks, community education and therapeutic activities that are free, peer-based and ongoing.
 Our vision is a community where no one has to grieve alone.
 We're always here for you after your loss.